How to Spot a Dying Tree Before it's Too Late

 FAQs

-What are the signs of a diseased tree?
+What are the warning signs of a dying tree?

-Common signs of disease on trees include yellowing leaves, wilted branches, and the growth of mushrooms at the bottom of the tree.
+Common signs of disease in trees include yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.

-Is it safe to take down an entire tree on your own?
+Is it safe to remove an entire tree on your own?

 Conclusion